bastienlechat/psga/README.md

 Institute for Sleep Health for the analysis of polysomnography files.
 Specifically, this packages can perform the following analyses:
 - Spectral power analysis of EEG (sometimes refered as quantitative EEG)
+- Analysis of pulse wave amplitude (and pulse arrival time) signals
+- R-peaks detection and heart rate variability analyses
 - K-complexes detection (TBA)
-- Analysis of pulse wave amplitude (and pulse arrival time) signals (TBA)
-- R-peaks detection and heart rate variability analyses
 - Breaths detection and ventilation summary metrics (TBA)

 If you are after analyses not available in PSGA,